-There are several avenues of future work.
-First, we plan to generalize our results to trials where naturally occurring clusters (e.g., clinics) are randomized, but it reasonable to assume outcomes in the control arm are conditionally independent.
+There are several limitations and avenues of future work.
+First, we focused on estimation and inference for individual-level effects, weighting participants equally.
+We plan to extend the weighting schemes in \cite{benitez_defining_2023} to estimate other effects with TMLE in partially clustered trials.
+Second, our simulation study was limited to designs with $K=\{30,50\}$ intervention clusters.
+With fewer clusters in the intervention or individuals in the control arm, the asymptotic guarantees for all methods may not hold \cite{kahan_increased_2016, kauermann_note_2001}, and finite sample implementations to address this, such as TMLE with Adaptive Pre-specification \cite{balzer_adaptive_2016, balzer_adaptive_2024} are an area of future work.
+Third, we plan to formally study and compare the (in)dependence structure arising from other trials with partial clustering\cite{lange_partially_2023}, including trials with different levels of clustering in the two or more arms.
+Importantly, TMLE does not make assumptions about the covariance structure or have restrictions on cluster sizes.
+Fourth, we plan to generalize our results to trials where naturally occurring clusters (e.g., clinics) are randomized, but it reasonable to assume outcomes in the control arm are effectively independent.
 Likewise, we aim to generalize our results to observational studies where partial clustering is induced by the roll-out of cluster-level programs and policies.
 For both settings, we anticipate accounting for partial clustering will improve efficiency, but will also require nuanced approaches for confounding control \cite{balzer_new_2019, nugent_blurring_2022}.
-Third, this work has consequences for meta-analyses of trials with the same intervention but different implementations (e.g., individual-level versus cluster-level randomization and delivery).
-Finally, we focused throughout on individual-level effects, weighting each participant equally.
-By applying weighting schemes described in \cite{benitez_defining_2023}, our approach should be applicable to estimating a variety of other effects.
+Finally, this work has consequences for meta-analyses of trials with the same intervention but different implementations (e.g., individual-level versus cluster-level randomization and delivery).